Madison McWilliams

 Madison McWilliams is an American pop singer and songwriter best known for the songs "Melodramatic" and "Living for the Weekend".

 Early life and education

 Madison McWilliams was born and raised in Austin, TX.
 She began singing and playing piano at a young age, then performing Italian opera and in musical theatre throughout her school years.
 At age 11, she trained with the Broadway Artists Alliance program under Tony Award-winning instructors in New York City.
 Shortly after, she connected with Asleep at the Wheel's Ray Benson and began writing her own music.
 In 2017, she began attending online high school to focus on her music career.

 She cites Aretha Franklin, The Beatles, Michael Jackson, and Donny Hathaway as her influences.
+She is also currently attending Harvard University.

 Career

 In 2014, McWilliams began writing and recording pop music in Nashville with producer Rob Hawkins.
 Her cover of Nina Simone's "Feeling Good" garnered over 1 million views on social media the following year.
 In July 2015, she released her debut EP The Beginning, along with three music videos.
 The following year, she released her debut single "Smell the Roses" and a cover of "The Christmas Song (Chestnuts Roasting on an Open Fire)".
 In 2017, she released her self-titled debut EP which included six tracks: "We've Got Today", "Fighter", "Melodramatic", "End of the Tunnel", "Easy", and "Burn and Crash".
 In 2018, she released the single "Melodramatic" from her EP, which premiered on Vevo, and the music video garnered over 125,000 views on YouTube.
 She also released the single "Living for the Weekend" in July 2018.
 The music video was directed by Scott Rice and choreographed by Tina Landon. which was featured on EXTRA News and Girls’ Life.
 Landon stated of McWilliams: "There are very few artists I've worked with in my career who are so on-point with all the ideas they have.
 Along with the work ethic, she really has the whole package."
 In October 2018, the music video aired in Foot Locker stores across the US.
 Her music combines the pop, pop rock, jazz, R&B, and blues genres.

 She has performed several times live at South by Southwest in Austin, TX in March 2017 and at Make-A-Wish World Wish Day in San Antonio, TX in April 2017.
 In September 2017, she performed on Voice of America with Larry London and sang the National Anthem for the Staten Island Yankees.
 She also performed the national anthem at the NASCAR Xfinity Series race at Texas Motor Speedway in Fort Worth, TX in November 2017. and at the MotoGP Red Bull Grand Prix at Circuit of Americas in Austin, Texas in 2019.
 In July 2018, Waterloo Records hosted a CD signing for her EP and she performed on the Boys of Summer tour.
 Over the years, she has also opened at the Hill Country Galleria in Austin, Texas for Plain White Tees, EchoSmith and Andy Grammer.